Gabriel-QIN/SLAM/README.md

 # Citation

-If you find SLAM helpful in your study, please kindly cite the following paper:
+If you find SLAM helpful in your study, please kindly cite the following [paper ](https://authors.elsevier.com/a/1joB7WFfgx8VQ):

 *[APA]*